Tae a Thistle

 We carried out an experiment to learn about friction.
 We talked about a "fair test" and only changing on variable, we decided to change the surface to see what would happen to how things move.
 Using a plastic numicon we slid it across carpet, a table, a wet surface and on the floor.
 We discovered that the smoother the surface the easier the numicon moved, the rougher the surface the slower it moved or even stopped.
 We know that friction is a force that stops objects from moving.

 Primary 4, primary 3 and 3/4 were lucky to watch Scottish Opera perform the story of the Harp.
 We took a journey through history and around the world to listen to the beautiful sound of the harp.
-We recognised some familair music as well as the excitement of hearing opera performed live by the performers.
+We recognised some familiar music as well as the excitement of hearing opera performed live by the performers.
 It was great fun joining in with actions and even some singing responses.

 We started our forces and magnets learning by using playdough to investigate how push, pull and twist forces work.
 We realised that a force can change the shape, direction and speed of an object.
 We learned that we cannot see forces but we can see the effect a force has. we are looking forward to more experimenting this term!